cggallant/WebAssembly-in-Action/updated-code/Chapter 13/README.md

-This is the initial commit of the original code for chapter 13 so that you're able to compare the changes when I push them up.
+The npm install of Mocha and Chai updated Mocha's version from _6.2.1_ to _6.2.3_.
+It also updated some items in the _package-lock.json_ file.

-No changes have been made to this folder's code yet.
-Stay tuned.
+Other than copying the latest version of the _validate.js_ and _validate.wasm_ files from the _updated-code\\Chapter 4_ folder, no changes were needed to this folder's code.

 ---